Callahan's Crosstime Saloon: Stories

 Time Travelers Strictly Cash contains four Callahan stories and several non-Callahan stories and essays.

 Callahan's Secret contains four Callahan stories; there is only Callahan material.

 In 1987 Phantasia Press published a 1500-copy hardcover edition of Callahan and Company (ISBN 0-932096-48-4) which reprints the 18 Callahan's stories that appeared in the three previous books.

 Callahan's Legacy contains three sections that were not separately published as stories.

 All of the later works appeared as individual novels.

 Some elements of Callahan's Lady and Lady Slings the Booze have been separately published in Pulphouse.

 Other versions

 In 1997 Legend Entertainment released a graphic adventure game for the PC (Callahan's Crosstime Saloon), designed by Josh Mandel (of Freddy Pharkas: Frontier Pharmacist fame), based on the series.
 The player controls Jake Stonebender (narrator of the books) through a series of bizarre adventures.
 Included in the game are several songs performed by Spider Robinson himself; these can be heard by talking to the pianist in the bar and asking for "one of your specialties".

 The series has also been adapted as a setting for the GURPS roleplaying game covering the material of the first three Callahan's books and the first Lady Sally book.

-A new visual novel game for PC, by Toge Productions, debuted in January 2020 as Coffee Talk.